 “Lady Esme?”
 The girl called after her.
 “Is that my name?”

 The woman turned to level a steady gaze on her.
-“Of course, it be yer name.
-Ye be Lady Esme Lockhart, and ye be Aulay’s betrothed.”
+“Obviously, it be yer name.
+Ye be Lady Esme Lockhart, and ye be Aulay’s betrothed.

 “Mam?”
 Aulay whispered in concern once they were well removed from the closed doorway.
 “Wot have ye done?
 She not be Lady Esme Lockhart.” he gestured toward the room where they detained the girl.
 “She no more be Lady Esme than I be Domhnall.”